tonyketcham/learning-nannou-in-public/README.md

 2. clone the repo and `cd` into it
 3. `cargo run --release --example <put a sketch's name here - they're listed in Cargo.toml>`

-   > For example: `cargo run --release --example growing-circle`
+   > For example: `cargo run --release --example 01-growing-circle`

 4. oooo and ahhhh